Ender878/LambdaPlotter/README.md

 ```

 > [!NOTE]
-> On Windows Visual Studio build projects, you have to specify `conan-default` as the preset.
+> On Windows MSVC builds, you may have to specify `conan-default` as the preset.

 Once compiled, the executable will be inside `build/Release` or `build/Debug`, depending on what you choose.